mlgranger540/milestone-4/README.md

 ### Shop Page

 The shop page shows all the products available to buy on the website, sorted into comics and prints.
-This is done by Fetching all products from the database, then sorting them into two new arrays according to type, before building and displaying divs with the product information in each array.
+This is done by fetching all products from the database, then sorting them into two new arrays according to type, before building and displaying divs with the product information in each array.

 ![Shop Page - Comics](./readme-images/screenshots/shop-comics.png)